If real, authentic relationships are important to the success of your business, it’s invaluable to know exactly who you can build relationships with.

 When you go deeper on items that don’t appear to be commonalities (or just look at them from a different angle), you can almost always find aspects of them that are shared between two people.

-When we work with Civilis Marketing clients, we are always able to generate much larger lists of commonalities than they expect for the people they want deeper relationships with.
+When we work with Civilis Consulting clients, we are always able to generate much larger lists of commonalities than they expect for the people they want deeper relationships with.
 If you take some time with your own relationships, I’m sure you can do the same thing and push your relationship-building efforts into another gear!